Philippians

 Introduction

 The particular passage before us is part of a larger section where Paul warns the church about false teachers, 3:1-21.
-Unlike the Judaizers who continually trouble the church with their work-based piety, Paul has willingly abandoned his reliance on law-obedience to maintain or advance his standing before God, and now looks to Christ to provide right-standing before God, and this through faith.
+Unlike the members of the circumcision party who continually trouble the church with their work-based piety, Paul has willingly abandoned his reliance on law-obedience to access the fullness of God's promised new life, and now looks to God's grace in Christ, and this through faith.

 The passage

 v4.
-Having warned the Philippians to keep clear of the "mutilators of the flesh" (members of the circumcision party, believers who saw their standing before God both maintained and progressed by a faithful attention to God's law), Paul points out that if anyone has status in the presence of God it is Paul himself.
+Having warned the Philippians to keep clear of the "mutilators of the flesh" (members of the circumcision party, law-bound believers), Paul points out that if anyone has the right to claim any status in the presence of God it is he himself.

 v5-6.
-Paul goes on to detail the quality of his legalistic righteousness: his race (Israel), religion (temple worship), the law, ritual and legal purity (Pharisaic traditions).
+Paul goes on to detail the quality of his legalistic righteousness: his race (Israel), religion (temple worship), law-obedience, ritual and legal purity (Pharisaic traditions).

 The gift of surpassing greatness